Installing and Securing MongoDB on Ubuntu Focal Fossa (20.04)

 Diverging from traditional relational databases, MongoDB users no longer need an intricate predefined schema before adding data.
 This flexibility stems from its ability to modify schemas at any point in time.
 Embracing the NoSQL philosophy, it employs JSON-like documents for data storage, allowing the insertion of diverse and arbitrary data.

-- You have an account and are logged into the Scaleway console
+- A Scaleway account logged into the console

-- You have configured your SSH key
+- An SSH key

-- You have privileges or access to the root user.
+privileges or access to the root user

 Setting up MongoDB